Fishscantype/color-in-training/32 - Express/instructions.md

 ## Scenario

-You are hired as a full-stack freelance developer by *Cinnamon Roll, Inc.*
+You are hired as a full-stack freelance developer by *Cinnamon Roll, Inc.* **(Any actual company called this is unrelated to this project, and none of the work is intended to represent or have any connections to the company.)**

 They wish to publish an online catalog for their products.